NeilChavis/soc-homelab/investigations/initial-access/rdp-authentication-activity/README.md

 # RDP Authentication Activity

-This investigation documents Remote Desktop Protocol (RDP) authentication activity from a Kali attacker system to a Windows endpoint.
+## Scenario Overview

+This investigation simulates an attacker attempting to authenticate to a Windows system using Remote Desktop Protocol (RDP).
+RDP is commonly targeted by attackers attempting credential access or lateral movement within a network.

-The goal is to observe how RDP login attempts appear in Windows logs and how they can be investigated using Splunk SIEM.
+The goal of this simulation is to observe how RDP authentication attempts appear in endpoint logs and network telemetry, and how a SOC analyst can identify and investigate this activity using SIEM analysis.

-Screenshots in this folder show:
-- RDP login attempt from Kali
-- Windows authentication activity
-- Splunk log investigation
+---

+## Attack Flow

+1. The attacker system (Kali Linux) initiates an RDP authentication attempt against the Windows endpoint.
+2. The Windows system records authentication events in the Windows Security Event Log.
+3. Network traffic related to the RDP connection is observed by the Suricata/Zeek network sensor.
+4. Endpoint and network logs are forwarded to Splunk.
+5. The activity is investigated using SIEM queries and log correlation.

+---

+## Detection & Investigation

+The investigation focuses on identifying authentication activity associated with RDP connections.

+Windows logs record authentication attempts using Event IDs such as:

+• **4624** – Successful logon
+• **4625** – Failed logon attempt

+These events provide visibility into login attempts, source systems, and authentication outcomes.

+ESplunk queries used during investigation:

+index=main EventCode=4624
+index=main EventCode=4625

 ## Evidence